ibm-cloud-docs/hpc-slurm/update-max-nodes.md

 ## Making updates to the Slurm configuration using the GUI
 {: #update-max-worker-nodes-gui}

-You can make updates to Slurm configuration using the GUI console or through CLI.
+You can make updates to {{site.data.keyword.slurm_short}} configuration using the GUI console or through CLI.

 ### Configuration updates using Slurm GUI console
 {: #update-max-worker-nodes-slurm-gui-console}

-Please reference the topic [Slurm GUI console](/docs/hpc-slurm?topic=hpc-slurm-gui-console&interface=ui) for more information on how to use Slurm GUI console.
+Please reference the topic [Slurm GUI console](/docs/hpc-slurm?topic=hpc-slurm-gui-console&interface=ui) for more information on how to use {{site.data.keyword.slurm_short}} GUI console.

 Once you login to console please follow these steps to update the maximum number of worker nodes: